More than just a Chalkboard

 With each stocking, I learned something new and my sewing got cleaner.
 Each one is a little different with its own little quirks.
 By the last stocking, I had a little list of things I would have done slightly different if I were to ever make stockings again, BUT!
 I decided that these, the very first stockings that I got to make for my family and made with so much love, were absolutely perfectly imperfect!!

 Our daughters and husband agreed and shared how much they like them and thanked me for making them!
 I am hopeful these will be treasured for many, many years to come!
-I know they’re just stockings, but a friend of mine gave me some beautiful perspective this year, and to anyone who has ever handmade something with love, we know there is no just about it.
+I know they’re just stockings, but a friend of mine gave me some beautiful perspective this year, and to anyone who has ever handmade something with love, we know there is just no just about it.

 Make little ornaments with your scraps!
 We’re going to make some Christmas trees and mittens as well!
 I’ve also saved more scraps for future projects! ☺️👍